fadein/sudo_make_me_a_sandwich/README.md

 John's Location ID.
 It is, unfortunately, not the same four-digit number which is printed on your JJ's receipt.

-The latest version geocodes your delivery address through the Google Maps geocode API and returns a list of the nearest JJ's restaraunts to you, sorted by distance from your ZIP code.
-There is (allegedly) a limit to the number of times you can use this API in one day, and these extra HTTP requests increase the amount of time standing between you and your freaky-fast sub.
-If you
+The latest version of this Makefile geocodes your delivery address through the Google Maps geocode API and returns a list of the nearest JJ's restaraunts to you, sorted by distance from your ZIP code.
+There is a (generous) limit to the number of times you can use this API in one day, and these extra HTTP requests increase the amount of time standing between you and your freaky-fast sub.
+If you always have your deliveries go to the same place, you can hardcode the Location ID in the Makefile.

-## New in v1.3(beta)
+## New in v1.3

 * Input handling is in general much improved
 * Rudimentary input validation on all text-entry fields